rule

 Text 9

-From direct perception, logical deduction, scriptural truth and one's selfrealization knowing that the inessential has a beginning and an end, should one free from attachment move about out here [see also B.G.
+When one from direct perception, logical deduction, scriptural truth and one's self-realization knows that the inessential has a beginning and an end, one should move around in this world free from attachment [see also B.G.
 2: 16].'
+(Vedabase)

 Text 10

-S'rî Uddhava said: 'O Lord of whom might be the experience of the material existence?
-It is not exactly of the soul, the seer that is self-aware, nor is it of the body, the seen that has no experiencing self of its own.
+S'rî Uddhava said: 'O my Lord, who is it actually who carries the experience of this [changing] material existence?
+It is not precisely the [unchanging] soul, the seer who is self-aware, nor does it belong to the body, the seen that [changing itself] has no experiencing self of its own.
+(Vedabase)

 Text 11

-The soul inexhaustible, free from the modes, is pure and stands in its own light uncovered like a fire, while the material body is like firewood, without understanding; to which of them is the experience of a material life out here?'
+The inexhaustible soul, free from the modes, is pure, self-luminous and uncovered just like a fire, while the material body is like firewood that is without understanding.
+To which of the two belongs the experience of a material life in this world?'

 Text 12

-The Supreme Lord said: 'As long as the attraction of the soul goes out to the body, the senses and the vital force, will the material existence - fruitful as it is for the time - be meaningless though, for lacking in discrimination.
+The Supreme Lord said: 'As long as the soul is attracted to the body, the senses and the life force, material existence will continue to flourish, despite being meaningless to the ignorant.

 Text 13